AjayShukla007/Journey_100dayOfCode/Readme.md

 #### Bit Manipulation:
 - Solved Number of Steps to Reduce a Number to Zero on leetcode with tc of O(n) and sc of O(n) Beats 86.22% in runtime and 77.02% in Memory with JavaScript

+### day 89 of #100DaysOfCode
+- Added User Interaction Log in RTPS video streaming web app
+- Learning Bit Manipulation

+#### Bit Manipulation:
+- Solved Longest Subarray With Maximum Bitwise AND on leetcode with tc of O(n) and sc of O(n) Beats 86.22% in runtime and 77.02% in Memory with JavaScript